Skip to main content Skip to main navigation Skip to search

 Plantations and farm forestry

-Plantations and farm forestry present an opportunity to increase Australia’s long-term wood supply while contributing significant social, economic and environmental benefits to regional Australia.
-The links from this page will help you find out more about Australia's plantations and how to get involved in farm forestry.
+Plantations and farm forestry present unique opportunities to increase Australia’s long-term wood supply while contributing social, economic and environmental benefits to Australia.

 Plantations

-Plantations also offer important environmental benefits.
-Plantations, strategically placed in the landscape, are recognised for their importance for sustainable production and improved soil, water quality and salinity mitigation, carbon and biodiversity benefits.
-There is a substantial body of scientific and policy activity through major Australian Government programs that recognise, promote and evaluate the opportunities to achieve multiple objectives through revegetation and plantations.
+There is a substantial body of scientific and policy activity through major Australian Government programs.
+These recognise, promote and evaluate opportunities to achieve multiple objectives through revegetation and plantations.
+This includes demonstrating that strategically placed plantations can be important for sustainable production and improved soil, water quality and salinity mitigation, and carbon and biodiversity benefits.
 Key research in this area has been undertaken by the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) and Forest and Wood Products Australia.

 Farm forestry